 We’ve posted a lot of handbuilding techniques on CAN that utilize various types of slump molds or hump molds.
 From plaster, to plastic, to bisque fired clay molds, there are lots of options for what kind of mold to use.
 But no matter what kind of mold you use, there is no rule that says you can only use it for the form it was intended for.

 Brenda Quinn loves exploring new forms by mixing and matching techniques.
-In today’s post, Brenda explains how she used a slump mold originally intended for a platter to develop a lovely vase form. – Jennifer Harnetty, editor.
+In today’s post, an excerpt from Handbuilding Techniques, Brenda explains how to handbuild using a slump mold originally intended for a platter to develop a lovely vase form. – Jennifer Poellot Harnetty, editor.

 Start with Slumping

 To create this slab- and coil-built vase, you first need to cut an octagon out of paper to use as a slump-mold template.
 A variety of rigid materials can be used to make the mold, including cardboard, foam board, or wood.
 I often make molds out of cardboard and if I want to repeat a form numerous times, I use foam core, which is sturdier and holds up longer to the clay and multiple uses.
 When choosing what material to use for your mold, take into consideration the size of the cutout—the larger the cutout is, the sturdier the material should be.
 The forms I’m making are no bigger than twelve inches, and I often retire a shape after a few uses, making it unnecessary to use a more permanent material.

 Next, trace the paper template onto your mold board, and allow at least an extra two inches of board around the cutout to provide support during the slumping process.
 Using a sharp knife, cut the shape out and mark the side of the board that you cut from—ensuring you use the side providing you with a more accurate shape.
 Find a bucket or box with an opening slightly larger than the size of your cutout, to support the edge of the mold as you work.